Code-Institute-Submissions/KrouTm-RockPaperScissorsLizardSpock_JuneResub/README.md

 5. When the screen is very wide, the user has to scroll up to see the scoreboard and down to choose a new move.
 This can make the user experience bad.

 6. For some reason, when the screen is smaller than 768px the "Make your choice" icons don't work.
-The hover functions, JS commands and click don't exist and I couldn't solve the problem.
+The hover functions, JS commands and click don't exist and I couldn't solve the problem, and because of that I couldn't test what "YOU LOSE" and "YOU WIN" look like.